---

-When we write tests, we want to run them in local environment first.
-There are
+When we write tests, we want to run them in the local environment first.
+There

-we need to make sure that tests are running fine on local/development
+Also, we need to make sure that tests are running fine on the local/development

 environment before running them in test/staging environment.
 Another case might